Please Stay (Kylie Minogue song)

 "Please Stay" is a song by Australian singer and songwriter Kylie Minogue for her seventh studio album, Light Years (2000).
 The song was written by Minogue, Richard Stannard, Julian Gallagher, and John Themis and was produced by Stannard and Gallagher.
 Festival Mushroom Records and Parlophone released the song as the fourth single from Light Years on 11 December 2000.
 "Please Stay" is a disco song with a strong Latin pop influence.
 The song received generally positive reviews from music critics.

 Commercially, the song peaked at number 10 in the United Kingdom and number 15 in Minogue's native Australia, where it was certified gold by the Australian Recording Industry Association (ARIA), selling over 35,000 copies.
 An accompanying music video was shot for the single, directed by James Frost and Alex Smith.
 It featured Minogue abandoning a bedroom to visit a group of partygoers in an underground room.
-The song has been performed live by Minogue on her KylieFever2002 and Showgirl: The Greatest Hits Tour.
+The song has been performed live by Minogue on her KylieFever2002 and Showgirl: The Greatest Hits Tour shows.